CyCat-project/cycat-project-website/contact.md

 bodyClass: page-contact
 ---

-CyCAT.org is a virtual team.
-You can contact us if you want to join us, help us or contribute or share ideas.
+CyCAT is a virtual [team](/team/).
+You can contact us if you want to help us, contribute or share ideas.